MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_settings.md

-public std::chrono::hours GetTemplateRefreshInterval() const  |  Gets the refresh rate of the protection templates. public int GetTemplateBatchSize() const  |  Gets the number of templates to be requested in each batch during GetTemplates. public void SetTemplateRefreshArgs(std::chrono::hours templateRefreshRateHours, int templateBatchSize)  |  Sets a custom refresh rate for templates. public const std::shared_ptr\<void\>& GetLoggerContext() const  |  Get logger context that will be opaquely passed to the logger delegate for logs associated with the created engine. public void SetLoggerContext(const std::shared_ptr\<void\>& loggerContext)  |  Sets the logger context that will be opaquely passed to the logger delegate for logs associated with the created engine.
+public std::chrono::hours GetTemplateRefreshInterval() const  |  Gets the refresh rate of the protection templates. public int GetTemplateBatchSize() const  |  Gets the number of templates to be requested in each batch during GetTemplates. public void SetTemplateRefreshArgs(std::chrono::hours templateRefreshRateHours, int templateBatchSize)  |  Sets a custom refresh rate for templates. public const std::shared_ptr&lt;void&gt;& GetLoggerContext() const  |  Get logger context that will be opaquely passed to the logger delegate for logs associated with the created engine. public void SetLoggerContext(const std::shared_ptr&lt;void&gt;& loggerContext)  |  Sets the logger context that will be opaquely passed to the logger delegate for logs associated with the created engine.

 ## Members